National Progressives of America: Response

 Reaction to the formation of the new national political party was tepid, with various national liberal figures, allies of Roosevelt, organized labor, and even allies of La Follette declining to join the new party.

-Philip La Follette, Progressive governor of Wisconsin from 1935 to 1939.

 Minnesota Farmer–Labor Senator Ernest Lundeen said of the new organization, "I am very glad to see my third or first or any other new party formed.
 I predict that all such parties which we may form will eventually drift into a great national labor party as it did in England."
 For his own part, however, Lunden said, "we in Minnesota like the name farmer–labor.
 I do not think we shall want to change the name of our party or merge in this new party, but I think we shall want to cooperate with it."

+Officials of the Minnesota Farmer-Laborites and the Nonpartisan League of North Dakota "could see no immediate possibility of a coalition."
+Viewing the NPA as more oriented towards the political Interests of farmers in which they viewed would "largely make up" the NPA.

 Others, like liberal Democratic U.S. Senator Sherman Minton of Indiana, saw the new party as a potential threat to the unity of liberal forces which would result in the election of reactionaries.
 Independent Senator George W. Norris of Nebraska, took a wait-and-see approach, indicating that such a national organization of progressive people would be a good thing, while offering that a third party campaign would split liberal forces, resulting in election of a right wing president.
 "I do not know whether it is Phil's intent to have a presidential ticket in 1940," Norris said.